BackBack to missions

 Flight notes

 • Coordinate early.
-The ranch requires a signed release before landing at TS15 and asks for your ETA so a representative can meet you at the airstrip.
+The ranch requires prior permission, a signed release, and an ETA so they can meet you at the strip.

 Why go